What Is Student Loan Forgiveness?

 Why Public Service Loan Forgiveness Can Be a Risky Proposition

-In years past, those who worked for what they assumed to be qualifying employers were still unsure as to whether they would be eligible for Public Student Loan Forgiveness.
+In years past, the ugliness of red tape would often rear its head, and those who worked for what they assumed to be qualifying employers were still unsure as to whether they would be eligible for Public Student Loan Forgiveness.

 Back then, an employee didn’t necessarily know whether they qualified until after they already made several years of payments.